MDAlFattah/PI-Challenge/README.md

 _*This challenge should take about 15 to 20 minutes to complete.*_

 ## Tips
-- Successfully building the project will create a artifact named `report.txt`.
+- Successfully building the project will create an artifact named `report.txt`.
 - Review the contents of the report for more information.